 Notes

-- Drain the beef well: Removing excess grease keeps the salad from becoming heavy or oily.
+- Drain well: Removing excess grease keeps the dressing from getting oily.

 When offering these recipes, it is important to me that the nutritional values are posted as well Please